pavelsolis/Git-GitHub-Primer/README.md

 ## Refined Git Workflow: Branching and Merging <a name="refined-workflow"></a>
 **Branches** are the most powerful part of Git.
 They allow to trying things out.
 By isolating features into separate branches, everybody can work independently and, when necessary, share the changes with other developers.
 Git encourages workflows that branch and merge often, even multiple times in a day.

-All branches in the remote repo will hang from the remote URL *origin*, that is why it is important to have a branching model to distinguish between permanent (`main`, `development`) and temporary (`feature`, `fixes`) branches.
-A branching model describes a structure, naming conventions, rules for branching off and merging to.
-Since October 2020, any new repository is created with the default branch `main`.
+Any new repository is created with a default branch called `main`, additional branches need to be created.
+All branches in the remote repo will hang from the remote URL *origin*, that is why it is important to have a branching model to distinguish between permanent and temporary branches.
+A branching model describes a structure, naming conventions, rules for branching off and merging to other branches.
+The next section describes a branching model for a research project.

-**CAUTION**: Always commit *and* close the modified files *before* switching branches (with `git checkout`) because when you switch Git will update the files in the repository to match the version to which you are moving to.
-If you introduce changes in one branch and suddenly realized that it would be better to switch to a different branch, Git [may or may not](https://stackoverflow.com/questions/22053757/checkout-another-branch-when-there-are-uncommitted-changes-on-the-current-branch) allow you to switch:
-- If Git doesn't allow you to switch, you can use `git commit` to the current branch and then switch to a different branch.
-Alternatively, you can save your changes in a temporary branch using `git stash`, make the required changes in another branch and then restore the interrupted changes using `git stash pop`. `git stash` can also be used when your local changes conflict with the changes in the upstream (in which case, `git pull` will not merge): `git stash`, `git pull`, `git stash pop`.

 ### Create a Branch <a name="git-branch"></a>
 When you create a new branch **off** the *current* branch, you can make changes to files while you are in the the new branch without affecting the version of the files that you see when you move to the original or parent branch.
 You can implement this process with the `branch` and `checkout` commands as follows: